 I arrived at JFK one hour and 20 minutes before my 8:05 AM flight.
-Everything was uneventful, except a most lovely pilot was on board.
-We had three pilots on a 757 that only require two.
-So probably she was in training.
+Everything was uneventful.
+There was a lovely third pilot on board that was training on the 757.

 On the plane I was chatting with the fellow near me.
 (Though the plane was almost full I lucked out and got an empty seat next to me.
 Both the fellow I chatted with, and his wife, wanted aisle seats.)
 He suggested it was shorter to take a bus to Mullet Bay, then to Marigot, instead of going in the direction of Philipsburg.
 So I took his suggestion.
 When I got to Mullet Bay, practically within walking distance of the airport, I learn from the bus driver that there are no buses from Mullet Bay to Marigot.
 So back I go.
 While the buses came quickly, traffic is slow.
 At Marigot I walk from the main road to the ferry terminal.
 There is one about to leave, but he wasn't letting any of us on it.
 There is a procedure of registering.
 Then when the boat arrives the passengers are let into a corral.
 Then the $2 departure tax is collected.
 Then we get on.
 Then the cargo is loaded (mostly DHL and FedEx stuff).

 Off we go.
 It was a catamaran, and it was a bumpy ride on a rough sea.

 The taxi drivers say that hitching is no good and they start quoting me their prices.
 I walk a little ways from them.
 A couple cars pass.
 They aren't going very far.
 Then a fellow that was on the ferry stops.
 He isn't going all the way, but will take me as far as he goes.
 The next vehicle that stops for me is a taxi driver on his way home.
 He doesn't try to be a taxi, but picked me up as a hitchhiker.